Naki93/frontend-blog-preview/README.md

 Understanding and utilizing max-width to ensure images are responsive and adapt well to different screen sizes without losing their aspect ratio.
 Through continuous learning and practical application of these concepts, I aim to improve the responsiveness, accessibility, and overall user experience of the web applications I develop.
 This ongoing education will ensure my skills remain current and effective in the ever-evolving landscape of web development.

+📏 Javascript Touch events:

+Familiarize myself with javaScript touch events as `:hover` pseudo-class behavior is not consistent across all mobile devices because touchscreens do not typically have a hover state.

 ## Author

 - Website - [Anna M]